riser-platform/riser/README.md

 - `envsubst` (`gettext` package for homebrew, apt, etc.)
 - A git repo with write access

+#### Building the E2E image

+- Check out this repo to the desired tag that you wish to test
+- Run `make docker-e2e`

 #### Running

 Example using a github deploy key with write access: